igordejanovic/parglare/docs/disambiguation.md

     tokens = get_tokens()

     if tokens:
-        # If a token is found using default strategy return it.
+        # If default recognition succeeds use the result.
-        # Must be a single token or we have lexical ambiguity
-        assert len(tokens) == 1
-        return tokens[0]
+        return tokens
     else:
         # If no tokens are found do the fuzzy match.
         matchers = [